 \subsubsection{Evaluation Metrics}

 Accident anticipation models are expected to be both \textit{accurate} and \textit{early} in their predictions.
-Consistent with prior works \cite{bao2020uncertainty, mahmood2023new,thakur2024graph, fang2023vision}, we evaluate our model using \textit{Average Precision (AP)} and \textit{mean Time-to-Accident (mTTA)}.
-AP reflects the correctness of predictions by measuring how well the model distinguishes frames preceding an accident from those with no accident in the near future.
+Consistent with prior work \cite{bao2020uncertainty, mahmood2023new,thakur2024graph, fang2023vision}, we evaluate our model using \textit{Average Precision (AP)} and \textit{mean Time-to-Accident (mTTA)}.
+AP reflects the correctness of predictions by measuring how well the model distinguishes between frames leading to an accident and those without an accident in the near future.
 For a given frame, if the predicted probability \( p_t \) of a future accident exceeds a threshold \( \alpha \), it is counted as a positive prediction.
 By varying \( \alpha \), a precision-recall curve is generated, and AP is computed as the area under this curve.
 A higher AP indicates more accurate predictions.

-To determine how early the model can anticipate an accident, we use the \textit{Time-to-Accident (TTA)} metric, which measures the time difference between the actual onset of an accident and the earliest frame, where \( p_t > \alpha \).
-By evaluating TTA across various thresholds \( \alpha \), we compute the \textit{mean TTA (mTTA)} as the average over all corresponding values.
+To determine how early the model can anticipate an accident, we use the \textit{Time-to-Accident (TTA)} metric, which measures the time difference between the actual onset of an accident and the earliest frame for which \( p_t > \alpha \).
+By evaluating TTA across different thresholds \( \alpha \), we compute the \textit{mean TTA (mTTA)} as the average of all corresponding values.

-To reduce bias introduced by data splitting, we perform \textit{5-fold cross-validation}, and report the mean of the AP and mTTA values over all folds.